ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 }
 ```

-The refreshed token has to keep the same `sub`, or it is discarded.
+The refreshed token must have the same `sub` value as the existing token.
+Otherwise, the refreshed token is discarded.

-`Auto` covers the usual case.
-For anything else, `Custom` hands you every session-authenticated request and lets you
-decide:
+For automatic refreshes, use `OidcTokenRefreshStrategy.Auto`.
+For custom refresh behavior, use `OidcTokenRefreshStrategy.Custom`:

 ```kotlin
 sessions {